flynndcs/CS467_SU21/README.md

     - **/gateway/gatewayServer.go**
         - This file instantiates the server for the service as specified by the generated code.

-- The **store** directory holds storage layer implementations
+- The **store** directory holds the FoundationDB implementation layer
-    - Currently in progress with FoundationDB (**store/fdb**) Worth discussing and exploring alternatives.
-        - this includes a basic driver file that can be called from handlers to connect and query the database.
-            - Includes get, put, and clear methods
     - FoundationDB is a key-value store meaning any create, read, update, delete operations operate on key-value pairs.
         - The current driver code uses strings for keys and encoded byte buffers for values which are deserialized from the protobuf messages and serialized back into protobuf messages upon retrieval.
+    - Product Service
+        - Each record is defined within a multi-element "scope" - each provided scope element provides more specificity about the categorization of a product when created or retrieved.
+            - Example - a product could be defined as ["Coffee", "Mexico"] to represent a coffee product from Mexico.
+Similarly, ["Coffee", "Guatemala"]
+            - Use the `product/range` endpoint with `?scope=Coffee` to get the records for both Mexican coffee and Guatemalan coffee
+            - Use the `product` endpoint to get a single record which requires an exact and distinct scope. `?scope=Coffee&scope=Mexico` will return only the record that has a key defined with ["Coffee", "Mexico"]

         - Examples
             - Put
                 - the gateway handler for PutProduct delegates to the product client's PutProduct handler which puts a value in FoundationDB using the product name as a key and a deserialized product name and random UUID for the value.